 Address: 13-9 Uenokoen, Taito City, Tokyo 110-8712, Japan

 Located within Ueno Park, the Tokyo National Museum is an art museum operated by the National Institutes for Cultural Heritage.
 It’s one of the most important museums in the whole country, containing much of its most precious art and national treasures.

-While other museums may specialize in areas such as Western art or Meiji-era culture, the TNM encompasses all of Japanese culture.
+While other museums may specialize in Western art or Meiji-era culture, the TNM encompasses all Japanese culture.
 This includes paintings, calligraphy, sculptures, and other artifacts.
 Some exhibits go a bit further with items from other parts of Asia, including items from the Silk Road.